thaohung/9Hits-Translations/panel/README.md

  *
  * */
  ```

+ If you can translate the whole translation of a language, It is very kind of you :P. Otherwise, you dont have to translate all sentences, you may just need to contribute any sentence you want

 ## Note while translating

 If you see some wildcards like %xxx%, so just leave there wildcards as it was and translate the other parts.